pwmckenna/image_resize/README.md

 https://github.com/tildeio/rsvp.js/pull/4 (can't remember where i originally got the promisify stuff from)

 #Dependencies
+###xcode
+needs version 4.5.1

+###imagemagick
-imagemagick...getting this working is a pain if you've just switched from lion to mountain lion...good luck.
+getting this working is a pain if you've just switched from lion to mountain lion...good luck.
 ```
 brew install imagemagick
 ```